uuuzbf/bf42plus/README.md

 ### Buddy colors
 You can now assign different colors to buddies by clicking the `ADD BUDDY` button on the scoreboard repeatedly.
 It cycles between 4 different colors, or if the SHIFT key is pressed it assigns random colors.

+Another way to assign colors to buddies is to use the `plus.buddyColor` console command.
+You can specify colors in `#RRGGBB`, `#RGB` formats or a [webcolor name](https://www.w3schools.com/colors/colors_names.asp).

+Some examples:
+- Set player _chicken_ to pink: `plus.buddycolor chicken pink`
+- After adding yourself as a buddy you can set your own color too: `plus.buddycolor yournick green`
+- Don't forget to use quotes if the nickname has spaces: `plus.buddycolor "name with spaces" #ADD8E6`

+You can also change the buddy colors in `bf42plus.ini` in the `[buddycolors]` section.

 ### Bugfixes
 - Fix crash when the game is minimized